IDBI Bank sale: Corporates cannot be bidding consortium members due to RBI norms | Business

 Once the EoIs come in and the interested parties clear RBI's 'Fit and Proper' assessment and gets Ministry of Home Affairs (MHA) security clearance, data room access would be given to qualified bidders.
 It is only after due diligence, that bidders would put in financial bids.

-The official said that fithe nancial bids process is expected to be completed by the end of March next year and finally conclude the strategic sale by early next fiscal beginning April 2023.
+The official said that financial bids process is expected to be completed by the end of March next year and finally conclude the strategic sale by early next fiscal beginning April 2023.

-Private sector banks, foreign banks, RBI-registered non-banking finance companies, Sebi-registered Alternative Investment Funds (AIFs), and a fund/investment vehicle incorporated outside India would be allowed to submit bids, either individually or as a consortium.
+Private sector banks, foreign banks, RBI-registered non-banking finance companies, Sebi-registered Alternative Investment Funds (AIFs), a fund/investment vehicle incorporated outside India would be allowed to submit bids, either individually or as consortium.

 However, it barred large industrial/corporate houses or individuals from participating in the bidding process.

-The net worth threshold for bidders has been kept at Rs 22,500 crore, and they must report a net profit in three of the past five years.
-Besides, 40 percent of the equity would have to be locked in for five years.
+The net worth threshold for bidders has been kept at Rs 22,500 crore, and they must report net profit in three of the past five years.
+Besides, 40 per cent of the equity would have to be locked in for five years.

-Currently, LIC holds a 49.24 percent stake in IDBI Bank, while the government holds a 45.48 percent stake.
-The remaining 5.2 percent stake is with the public shareholders.
+Currently, LIC holds 49.24 per cent stake in IDBI Bank, while the government holds 45.48 per cent stake.
+The remaining 5.2 per cent stake is with the public shareholders.

-The government will sell a 30.48 percent stake and LIC will offload 30.24 percent, taking the total to 60.72 percent, along witthe h transfer of management control.
+The government will sell 30.48 per cent stake and LIC will offload 30.24 per cent, taking the total to 60.72 per cent, along with transfer of management control.

 In case, the bidder intends to amalgamate IDBI Bank with itself, the government and LIC will vote for such amalgamation or merger at the board or shareholder meetings.

-The announcement of IDBI Bank privatization was first made in the Union Budget of 2021-22, following which the Cabinet Committee on Economic Affairs gave in-principle approval for strategic disinvestment and transfer of management control in May 2021.
+The announcement of IDBI Bank privatisation was first made in Union Budget of 2021-22, following which the Cabinet Committee on Economic Affairs gave in-principle approval for strategic disinvestment and transfer of management control in May 2021.

-IDBI Bank was categorized as Private Sector Bank by the RBI with effect from January 21, 2019, consequent upon LIC acquiring 51 percent of the total paid-up equity share capital of the bank.
+IDBI Bank was categorised as Private Sector Bank by the RBI with effect from January 21, 2019, consequent upon LIC acquiring 51 per cent of the total paid-up equity share capital of the bank.

-Shares of IDBI Bank closed at Rs 46.55 apiece, up 9.02 per cent over previous close on the BSE.
-At the current market price, the sale of a 60.72 percent stake would fetch about Rs 30,000 crore to the exchequer.
+Shares of IDBI Bank closed at Rs 44.60 apiece, down 4.19 per cent over previous close on the BSE.
+At the current market price, the sale of 60.72 per cent stake would fetch about Rs 29,000 crore to the exchequer.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)